twudat/repository.StreamFreedom/README.md

 The XXX-O-DUS plugin has code added to override some menu options.
-The new menu has some additional finctionality and some better version information.
+The new menu has some additional functionality and improved version information.

 Enjoy!